greggelong/prologStudy2021a/README.md

 ## Chapter seven Context Free Grammars and Definite Clause Grammars

-I have written more than a few scrips in javaScript and
+I have written more than a few scripts in javaScript and

 Python using context free grammars.
 I have used them to